 At Kona Impact, we work with a lot of online stores.
 One of our most important conversations with our clients is how they want to set up shipping rates for their products.

 Most tend to say, “I want the shipping cost on the website to be what shipping costs me.”
 Our answer is always, “do you mean the postage or FedEx cost, or do you mean your total costs—packaging supplies, packing the item, going to the post office, waiting in line, and the actual postage cost?”
 “Hmmmmm” is the typical first response.

 We look at Kona Impact from the consumer perspective.
 After all, the consumer is the only person who will make the website profitable.
 It is the consumers’ feelings and perceptions that will lead to a sale or an abandoned shopping cart.

 From a consumer’s perspective, here are, in the order of preference, three ways to set up shipping:

 1) “Free Shipping” If at all possible, do this.
-By taking shipping costs out of the sales equation, you have removed one, if not the one, biggest obstacle to making an online purchase.
+By taking shipping costs out of the sales equation, you have removed one, if not the one, most prominent obstacle to making an online purchase.
 Remember that we’re dealing with perception here, so if your item price includes shipping, it is perceived to be a better deal.
 This is tru even if it is more expensive than a similar item that does not have free shipping.
 One only has to look at how Amazon.com dominates e-commerce to see the power of free or low-cost shipping.

 If you are thinking about opening an online store, give us a call at 329-6077.
-We can help you avoid some of the big mistakes and we’ll help you find solutions that work best for you.
+We can help you avoid some of the big mistakes, and we’ll help you find solutions that work best for you.